About

 Economic MapTradingViewREAL-TIME

 Central Bank Rates vs. CB Rate Expectations — two distinct signals.
-The CB Rates panel shows the current policy rate for each G8 central bank — a retrospective indicator of where the rate stands today.
+The CB Rates panel shows the current policy rate for each major central bank — a retrospective indicator of where the rate stands today.
 The CB Rate Expectations panel is forward-looking: it shows the market-consensus direction at the next scheduled meeting, derived from overnight index swap (OIS) markets — the same instruments institutional desks use to price monetary policy risk.
 These two signals will sometimes diverge; that is correct and intentional.
 The Bank of Japan in early 2026 is a canonical example: the current rate was unchanged for eight months (trend arrow = neutral), while OIS markets priced a hike at the next meeting (bias = ↑ Hike).
 FX reacts to the expectation, not the current rate.

 Methodology